zendeskgarden/react-containers/.github/CONTRIBUTING.md

 dependencies needed for development.
 After installation, the following commands are available:

-- `yarn start` to launch Styleguidist with live reload.
+- `yarn start` to launch Storybook with live reload.
 - `yarn test` to run Jest testing.
 - `yarn lint` to enforce consistent JavaScript and markdown code conventions across all container packages.
 Note this is